NVIDIA/NeMo-Framework-Launcher/README.md

 DreamFusion-DMTet fine tunes a DreamFusion checkpoint using a DMTet model.
 The recommended configuration can be found in the `conf/training/nerf/dreamfusion-dmtet` directory.
 You can access and modify the parameters to customize the hyperparameters according to your specific training requirements.
-You will need to provide a pretrained model using DreamFusion in the `model.resume_from_checkpoint` paramter, and the initial tetrahedral grid using the `model.renderer.quartet_fileresume_from_checkpoint` paramter.
+You will need to provide a pretrained model using DreamFusion in the `model.resume_from_checkpoint` parameter, and the initial tetrahedral grid using the `model.renderer.quartet_fileresume_from_checkpoint` parameter.

 ### 6.4.
 Checkpoint Conversion